 When working out a fitness routine, there is a general misconception that cardio training is more efficient in burning fat while resistance training is solely focused on building muscle.
-However, cardio training and strength training are equally important for increasing endurance, building muscle, and maintaining a healthy body weight.
-The two types of training should therefore be practised in conjunction to deliver on a range of health and fitness benefits.
+However, cardio training and strength training is equally important for increasing endurance, building muscle, and maintaining healthy body weight.
+The two types of training should therefore be practised in conjunction to deliver a range of health and fitness benefits.

 Let’s take a look at how cardio and strength training can be combined to support your general health and help you achieve your fitness goals.

 The differences between cardio and strength training